SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 ## Block folding

-Epression expansion is the last pass generating %BLOCKs to simplify expansions.
-Now we're in need for pure lists of IR statements as bodies to work with them in the middleend.

-With _block folding_ nested %BLOCKs are collapsed and the remaining %BLOCKs are dissolved into their function bodies – gone.
+This pass collapses and removes %BLOCKs to leave flat lists of statements behind, ready for the middleend:

 ~~~lisp
 (lambda countdown (n-total)